Janpot/next-rpc/README.md

 export const fn2 = async () => {};
 ```

-2. All inputs and outputs must be simple JSON serializable values.
+2. All inputs and outputs must be simple **JSON serializable values**.
-3. a default export is not allowed. `next-rpc` will generate one.
+3. a **default export is not allowed**. `next-rpc` will generate one.
-4. You must enable rpc routes through the `config` export.
+4. **You must enable rpc routes** through the `config` export.
 It must be an exported object that has the `rpc: true` property.

-5. Don't expose sensitive data through rpc routes.
-6. It's currently not possible to use node.js middleware or tap into the network layer that `next-rpc` sets up.
-However, I'm planning to look into making such a thing possible.
+## When not to use rpc routes (yet)

+- **You need to handle sensitive data.** Currently there is no way to authenticate rpc routes yet.
+- **You need to fine grained control over the network layer.** You want to add certain caching logic in the network layer?
+Or you wnat strict control over how API handlers behave?
+Maybe you'd like to use existing node.js middleware?
+You can still use classic next.js API routes.

+I'm looking into all the available options for implementing a middleware style solution.
+I have some ideas, but for now I intend to just keep it simple and get some mileage out of this library first.

 ## How it works